HUD’s administration and planning activities in support of CDBG-DR and MIT

 Allocating direct and indirect costs

-A cost may require a proration when it is associated with multiple programs and administrative activities.
-A simple example would be to consider an individual’s payroll.
-A person may charge their hours to various programs and management functions under the CDBG-DR/MIT grant.
-Using available timesheets (labor allocation) or a documented cost allocation methodology (percentage distribution based on workload), the person’s salary can be charged to the correct activity.
-Understanding the true nature of a cost allows you to determine how that cost is charged to the grant and ensure the right amounts are charged to administrative activities.
+Per 2 CFR 200.405, a cost may require a proration when it is associated with multiple programs and administrative activities.
+Consider an individual’s payroll where a person may charge their hours to various programs and management functions under the CDBG-DR/MIT grant.
+By using available timesheets (labor allocation) or a documented cost allocation methodology (percentage distribution based on workload), the person’s salary can be charged to the correct activity.
+Understanding the true nature of a cost allows you to determine how that cost is charged to the grant and ensure the right amounts are charged to program vs. administrative activities.

 If you are managing multiple CDBG-DR/MIT grants, you want to document your cost allocation methodology that allocates administrative costs to the appropriate disaster.
 Without a methodology, you would not know how to accurately charge for the use of shared services or office space that may be used for the purpose of more than grants.

 When managing an administrative activity, direct costs serve the objective of that singular grant objective (CDBG-DR/MIT) and indirect costs can serve the objectives of more than one grant program (CDBG-DR/MIT vs. FEMA vs. other local source).
-For example, “indirect” staff may be indirectly supporting the operations of the CDBG-DR/MIT grant (executives, purchasing operations, HR staff, etc.) or costs that serve more than one cost objective (rent for office space that can be associated with more than one grant award).
+For example, you may have “indirect” staff who are indirectly supporting the operations of the CDBG-DR/MIT grant (executives, purchasing operations, HR staff, etc.) or you may incur costs that serve more than one cost objective (rent for office space that can be associated with more than one grant award).
 You must always be consistent when billing costs for the same purpose as direct or indirect.
-To charge these costs as indirect, the grantee will either use a de minimis rate of 10% or develop what is called an indirect cost rate (ICR)2; which is applied to a pool of costs (e.g., administrative payroll, administrative costs, or combination of both).
+To charge these costs as indirect, grantees or subrecipients will either need to follow the method outlined in their internal cost allocation plan, use a de minimis rate, or develop what is called an indirect cost rate (ICR) that is applied to a pool of costs (e.g., administrative payroll, administrative costs, or combination of both).

 Documenting costs